enhaut/fit/src/readme2.md

 ### `Instruction`
-This class has to be the parent for all the instruction classes.
+This class has to be the parent for all the instruction classes because Abstract Factory principle was used.
+The product of factory is `InstructionXXX`, where `XXX` is name of instruction - `InstructionREAD`.
 It is responsible for checking validity of arguments, number of arguments, it's types, ...
 `Instruction::__get_instruction_class()` method is responsible for choosing right instruction class based on `opcode` attribute value.
 The returned value is not the initialized instance